Between Knowledge and Care: Evaluating Generative AI-Based IUI in Type 2 Diabetes Management Through Patient and Physician Perspectives: METHOD

-Building on insights from our formative study, we conducted a follow-up evaluation to assess the quality of AI-generated health information for T2DM management.
-This second study shifts the analytic lens from patients to physicians, leveraging expert clinical judgment to evaluate the \textit{accuracy}, \textit{clarity}, \textit{safety}, and \textit{actionability} of AI responses to real-world patient questions.
-Our aim is to identify system-level strengths and limitations as perceived by domain experts, and to derive design implications for safer, more personalized AI tools in chronic disease care in China.
+Building on insights from the formative study in Phase~1, we conducted a physician-centered evaluation to assess the quality of AI-generated health information for T2DM management.
+This phase shifts the analytic perspective from patient experiences to expert clinical judgment, examining how generative AI responses perform along core quality dimensions, including \textit{accuracy}, \textit{clarity}, \textit{safety}, \textit{integrity}, and \textit{action orientation}.
+The goal of this phase is to identify system-level strengths and limitations as perceived by clinicians, and to inform the design of safer and more trustworthy AI-assisted health interfaces.

-\subsection{Participants}
+\subsubsection{Participants}

 We recruited participating physicians through online outreach on major Chinese platforms, including Xiaohongshu, Bilibili, and Baidu Tieba.
 To be eligible, physicians were required to meet the following criteria: (1) hold a valid medical license; (2) be currently practicing in endocrinology or have long-term experience treating T2DM; (3) have a minimum of five years of clinical experience in T2DM care; and (4) hold the professional rank of attending physician or higher.
 All participants were required to provide written informed consent.
 Physicians were excluded if they were directly involved in the development of AI tools for diabetes care or held financial interests in related companies, to avoid conflicts of interest.
 Physicians currently suspended or not actively practicing were also excluded.